PSLmodels/PSL-Infrastructure/Core/Criteria/library_criteria.md

 --------------------------------------------
 --------------------------------------------

-1. Models MUST be released under an OSI-approved opens source license.
+1. Models MUST be released under an OSI-approved open source license.
 1. Data MUST be publicly available, unless release is restricted by a third party.
 1. For any data that SHOULD not be disclosed, provided MUST be:
 	- A complete descriptive list of all data variables;